Starting An F&B Business In Malaysia: A Step-By-Step Guide

 - Family/friend loans

-Think about starting small and scaling up later.
+Think about starting a small F&B business first and you can the scale it up later.

 Don’t expect to make a profit right away and understand that money will always be a little tight at first.